jds64/covid19info-final/README.md

 ## Contributors

-We thank contributors, we have moved the project to a separate repository that will be archived.
+Many thanks to contributors, we have moved the project to a separate repository that will be archived.

 * Joshua Stubbs - Project Founder & Website Creator
 * Tina Yang - Data, Contact & Public Relations